shihankanungo/shihankanungo.github.io/mop.md

 layout: post
 ---

-MAA’s Mathematical Olympiad Program (MOP '25) is at the *Illinois Mathematics and Science Academy* (IMSA) from June 11--Jul 2, 2025.
+This year, MAA’s Mathematical Olympiad Program (MOP '25) is at the *Illinois Mathematics and Science Academy* (IMSA) from June 11--Jul 2, 2025.

 ## Table of contents
 - [Table of contents](#table-of-contents)